 QuickBooks POS Features

-Like all of our POS for retail options, QuickBooks tracks sales by the customer so retailers can see each shopper’s full transaction history.
-QuickBooks also lets retailers apply special coupons and discount codes to particular customers.
+Like all of our POS for retail options, QuickBooks POS tracks sales by the customer so retailers can see each shopper’s full transaction history.
+QuickBooks POS also lets retailers apply special coupons and discount codes to particular customers.

 QuickBooks POS connects directly with QuickBooks Finance.
 Retailers that use QuickBooks to manage their finances and bookkeeping can simplify that part of their business by using QuickBooks’ corresponding POS.
-This is the strongest feature of the QuickBooks point-of-sale system.
+This is the strongest feature of the QuickBooks POS system.

 What QuickBooks POS Is Missing